cybearl/cypack/README.md

 #### String utilities
 Contains utilities to manipulate strings.
 - `convertErrorToString`: Safely converts any error into a string for parsing/searching.
+- `decodeObjectURIComponents`: Decodes all components of an object as URI components (e.g., for decoding Next.js `req.query`).

 #### Styling utilities
 Contains utilities to manipulate CSS styles.